 My sister, Jeannie, succumbed to her fight with cancer a few years back.
 Liver and colon.

 I hope she’s at rest and preparing for the next life to come.
-Rest In Peace My Sister!!
+Rest In Peace dear Sister!!